Helping low-income residents to apply for housing in a competitive housing market.

 Primary changes made after the prototype evaluation:

-- Addition of information important to landlords, such as rental history.
+Information important to landlords, such as rental history.

-- More prominent display of monthly income.
+Clearer hierarchy - such as more prominent display of monthly income.

 Handshake is an end-to-end solution to secure appropriate housing for low income tenants.